 Youth Housing Partner: 1625 Independent People

-1625 Independent People lease our property in Lawrence Hill, Bristol.
+1625 Independent People lease our Bristol properties.
 They specialise in providing 16-25 year olds with housing advice as well as life skills, confidence building, education, training and career guidance.

 Dom Wood from 1625 Independent People at the launch of the partnership said: “When Andrews and ACT approached us to partner with them on this visionary project we knew that it would be something quite special and we’re delighted to be working with them moving forward to support these young people.

 “The commitment that they’ve shown, not only through financing the refurbishment, but by pledging support over the longer term to the young people who live here demonstrates social philanthropy at work in a truly tangible way.”

 The necessary refurbishment work was for the first house was carried out by ex-offenders through the Bristol Together programme, which itself has received funding from the Andrews Charitable Trust.